Skip to main content

 • onError — triggered on error from socket.

-new Socket({ url: "ws://localhost:3000" }).onError((error) => {
+new Socket({ url: "ws://localhost:3000" }).onError(({ error }) => {

 });

 • onMessage — triggered on any received message.
+Receives the event data and must return the transformed data.

-new Socket({ url: "ws://localhost:3000" }).onMessage((message) => {
+new Socket({ url: "ws://localhost:3000" }).onMessage(({ event }) => {

 });